A Modern Theory of Cross-Validation through the Lens of Stability: Regression Model Selection Under Squared Loss

 Finally, part (b) of \Cref{pro:3.1-conseq-risk-dom} guarantees that $\mathbb P(\E^c)=o(1)$.
 Combining this with \eqref{eq:3.1-err-prob-upper-1} we conclude that the RHS of \eqref{eq:3.1-err-prob-upper} is $o(1)$. \end{proof}

-\begin{remark} \Cref{thm:3.1-yang-consistency} can cover other CV variants than the standard $K$-fold CV, such as repeated random split, where $I_\tr$ is repeatedly generated by uniformly sampling $n_\tr$ indices from $[n]$ without replacement and $I_\te=[n]\backslash I_\tr$.
+\begin{remark}[Other variants of $K$-fold CV] \Cref{thm:3.1-yang-consistency} also applies to other CV variants than the standard $K$-fold CV, such as repeated random split, where $I_\tr$ is repeatedly generated by uniformly sampling $n_\tr$ indices from $[n]$ without replacement, and $I_\te=[n]\setminus I_\tr$.
 Another example is ``reversed $K$-fold CV'', which uses the same $K$-fold split but $I_\tr=I_{n,k}$ and $I_\te=I_{n,-k}$ for $k\in[K]$. \end{remark}

-\begin{remark} We briefly discuss more concrete versions of the sufficient conditions implied by \Cref{thm:3.1-yang-consistency} in standard parametric and nonparametric regression models. \begin{enumerate} \item Parametric case.
-When both models are parametric and correctly specified, then $\Psi_{2,n}\asymp 1/n$ and \Cref{thm:3.1-yang-consistency} requires $n_\te/n_\tr\rightarrow\infty$, which turns out to be tight as seen in \Cref{exa:3.1-simple-example}.
-Such a split ratio is not achievable by any $K$-fold split, but achievable by reversed $K$-fold split with a diverging $K$. \item Nonparametric case.
-When $\Psi_{2,n}\asymp n^{-\alpha}$ for $\alpha\in[0,1)$, \Cref{thm:3.1-yang-consistency} implies that $n_\te=\omega( n^{\alpha})$ is sufficient for model selection consistency using sample splitting and hence $K$-fold CV with finite $K$. \end{enumerate} \end{remark}

-\begin{remark} The only reason to require $K=O(1)$ in \Cref{thm:3.1-yang-consistency} is to allow a simple union bound so that the consistency of a single split carries over to the $K$-split case.
-If we have specific rates of convergence in the conditions \eqref{eq:3.1-risk-dom} and \eqref{eq:3.1-psi2-lower}, then we can allow $K$ to grow slowly as allowed in the union bound argument. \end{remark}
+\begin{remark}[Large values of $K$] The only reason to require $K=O(1)$ in \Cref{thm:3.1-yang-consistency} is to allow a simple union bound so that the consistency of a single split carries over to the $K$-split case.
+If specific rates of convergence are available in conditions~\eqref{eq:3.1-risk-dom} and \eqref{eq:3.1-psi2-lower}, then we can allow $K$ to grow slowly, as permitted by the union bound argument. \end{remark}